LinuElias/MyCart/README.md

 # MyCart

-MyCart is a CLI (Command Line Interface) based E-commerce app written in Go Programming Language.
+MyCart is a CLI (Command Line Interface) based E-commerce app written in Go Programming Language and FileDB

 ## Requirements
 * Go